-Hugh H. Obear Professor of Classics
+Hugh H. Obear Professor of Classics and Department Chair

-Hugh H. Obear Professor of Classics and Director of Graduate Studies.
+Hugh H. Obear Professor of Classics and Department Chair.
 She is the author of a study of the cult of Artemis in Theocritus and Callimachus, Von den Toren des Hades zu den Hallen des Olymp (Brill, 2007) and co-editor of Archaic and Classical Greek Epigram (Cambridge, 2010), Triplici invectus triumpho - der römische Triumph in augusteischer Zeit (Franz Steiner, 2008), Ancient Greek Literary Epigram (Oxford, forthcoming) and The Materiality of Texts, (Brill, forthcoming).
 Her current research project with Andrej Petrovic is a large-scale diachronic study of belief in Greek religion, the first volume of which has appeared as Inner Purity and Pollution in Greek Religion.
 Vol. I: Early Greek Religion (Oxford, 2016).
 The second volume looks into the concepts of inner purity and pollution in later Greek religion (up to Iamblichus).
 She is also working on a commentary on Callimachus’ Hymn to Artemis for the Cambridge Classical Texts and Commentaries series.

 Ancient Greek literature, religion, and cultural history; South-Slavic traditional oral poetry